 We've all heard of writer's block, but what about artist's block?
 That feeling of being stuck, of being inside an empty void where no ideas come to inspire us.
 Artists experience this, too.
 It happens to all of us.
 The good news is, it doesn't have to keep us from creating.
-We can push through this.
-Don't wait for inspiration to strike.
-Instead, create your own inspiration.
-Here is a list of example activities you can do whenever you are feeling "stuck."
+We can actually tap into this creative source within us at any time.
+An older meaning of the word inspire is “To breathe into; to fill with the breath; to animate”.
+So you could imagine that your are breathing life into your creative work.
+Sometimes a little moving around and a new perspective will help open you up to that creative flowing breath.
+Provided are some examples activities you can do whenever you are feeling "stuck."
 They are suggestions to help you find your way to begin, continue, complete, and share your creative work.
 If something doesn't work for you drop it and move on.

 Answer the Question